Southwest® Rapid Rewards® Performance Business Credit Card review

 discontinued

 The first difference that jumps out is that there is no annual fee for the CardName.
-Additionally, do you want airline-specific rewards or points that can be redeemed for cash back OR travel rewards?
+Additionally, do you want airline-specific rewards or points that can be redeemed for cash back or travel rewards?
 The CardName offers $350 cash back bonus when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.
 On an ongoing basis, earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year; 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year; and 1% cash back on all other purchases.
-You can also add employee cards at no additional cost, and there's an added bonus of 0% introductory APR for 12 months on purchases, then RegAPR.
+You can also add employee cards at no additional cost, and there’s an added bonus of 0% introductory APR for 12 months on purchases, then RegAPR.

 discontinued